Machine-learning techniques for model-independent searches in dijet final states: Introduction

 The results in Ref.~\cite{CMS:2024nsz} are derived using a ``bump hunt'' technique based on the invariant mass of the two jets, \mjj.
 In the SM, \mjj is expected to follow a smoothly falling distribution, whereas the new particle A would manifest itself as a sharp peak.
 However, the amount of signal may be too small to produce a visible peak.
 In this \doc, we consider five ML methods that use jet substructure to detect signal events and separate them from the background.

+The use of five very different methods raises the question of their relative and absolute performance, as well as their complementarity in finding new particles.
+We perform a detailed comparison in this paper, studying in particular the impact of the set of input features used by each method and the performance when using a normalized feature set.
+We also assess the complementarity of the methods by studying the correlations between the anomaly scores they assign to each event.

+The usefulness of anomaly detection techniques is best demonstrated by using them to find known particles in experimental data.
+In this paper, we showcase anomaly detection in a real-world scenario where we enhance the signal produced by hadronically-decaying Lorentz-boosted top quarks in large-radius jets and analyze the selected events to recover key properties of the top quark.

 This \doc is structured as follows.
 In Section~\ref{sec:relatedwork}, we review related prior work on anomaly detection.
-In Section~\ref{sec:cms}, we give a brief description of the CMS detector and reconstruction methods, and in Section~\ref{sec:datasets} we introduce the datasets used in this study.
-We describe the five anomaly detection techniques in Section~\ref{sec:mlmethods}.
+We introduce the datasets used in this study in Section~\ref{sec:datasets} and describe the five anomaly detection techniques in Section~\ref{sec:mlmethods}.
 In Section~\ref{sec:performance_comparison}, we investigate their properties and the correlation between their results.
-To conclude this \doc, we showcase anomaly detection in a real-world scenario where we enhance the signal produced by hadronically-decaying Lorentz-boosted top quarks in large-radius jets.
-These results are presented in Section~\ref{sec:ttbar_val}.
+The application to Lorentz-boosted top quarks is presented in Section~\ref{sec:ttbar_val}.
 Finally, a summary of the paper can be found in Section~\ref{sec:summary}.